codekBlack/pollster-web-app/README.md

 - Bootstrap

 ## 📦 Features
-- User registration and login
+- Admin adds questions and choices
 - Vote to the polls
 - View vote counts